 pump exclusively, until her baby’s gut lining has healed.
 This will ensure that her breast milk supply does not dry up.

-So what can be done if baby has a cow milk allergy problem?
+So what can be done if your baby has a cow milk allergy problem?

-Bottle fed babies need to be given formula that contain no cow milk proteins.
+Bottle fed babies need to be given formula that contains no cow milk proteins.